YoYoGames/GMEXT-H5GamesAds/README.md

 This extension will work on HTML5.

-Please following setup present on documentation.
+Please follow setup present on documentation.

 ## Documentation